aabbtree77/esp32-vpn/README.md

 - After a long search and disappointment I could finally have a resilience w.r.t. the Wi-Fi loss thanks to this [code by Rui and Sara Santos][micropython-Rui-Santos].

-## Reservations about Networking with ESP32

-- ESP32 with MicroPython is a somewhat resilient Wi-Fi client to be controlled from PC within LAN via MQTT.
-It is not a self-sufficient global network node.

-- ESP32, global connectivity, no 3rd party/extra broker: Pick any two.

-- **Embedded Linux is the way**.

-## Major Discovery
+## Conclusions

+- ESP32 networking is not there (yet).
+The user space is small and further fractured by, say, C++ vs MicroPython, MQTT vs Wireguard vs WebSocket tech.
+The libs are scarce and often unreliable.
+There is also too little RAM.
+It is unlikely that ESP32 will displace embedded Linux any time soon.

+- ESP32 communicating within a LAN over Wi-Fi and MQTT is probably its best niche.
+Cheap, low power devices, immediate "no C/C++ nonsense" MicroPython, mild resilience w.r.t. a lost Wi-Fi.
+This is good for nothing critical, reliable, precise, demanding.
+The niche is thus a lot tinier than that of ATtiny.
+Remote control of some moving Wi-Fi camera, plant watering, city dustbin level indicator, train/museum entrance counter.

-[EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable tool to ssh globally to any computer behind NAT.
+- [EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable tool to ssh globally to any computer behind NAT without any 3rd party service and static IP.

 ## References